lzmartinico/GameOfLife/README.txt

 * it can only animate systems which shrink or whose size stays about the same;
   this is because the grid is represented as a matrix of fixed size.

+  #4 Contribuitions

+  While we have designed the enginge for converting RLE files to animated drawing, most of the example patterns included in our program are taken by the libraries of the Golly Game of Life simulator.
+  The authors of each pattern are credited in the appropriate file.
+  When no author is included, the code was written by us (but it's still based on "stock" game of life patterns).